cjacker/opensource-toolchain-gd32vf103/README.md

 ```

-# Flashing and Debugging
+# Programming and Debugging

 After toolchain installed and demo examples built, you need to 'transfer' the result binary to development board. there are 4 way to do this job.

-## Flashing and Debugging with OpenOCD
+## Programming and Debugging with OpenOCD

 The Open On-Chip Debugger (OpenOCD) aims to provide debugging, in-system programming and boundary-scan testing for embedded target devices.
 Generally, you can think OpenOCD as a bridge to connect host to target board via SWD/JTAG adapter, to provide a channel for devices programming and remote debugging.